vipulpathak113/FrontendInterviewQuestions/README.md

     - **Compound components** are a pattern in which multiple components work together to have a shared state and handle logic together, they are called compound components.
     Example: components like the ``` <select> ``` and ``` <option> ``` elements in HTML,Tabs.

-    - **Render Props Pattern:** It refers to a technique for sharing code between React components using a prop whose value is a function.
+    - **Render Props Pattern:** It refers to a technique for sharing code between React components using a prop whose value is a render function.
 Ex: React router,Formik

     - HOC
     - Custom Hooks